libp2p/specs/multistream-2.0/spec.md

    IDs are chosen by the *receiver* means that the receiver can reuse the same IDs for all connected peers (reusing the same hardware routing table).

-* [ ] TODO: Just use a varint?
-Hardware can still do prefix matching and/or only support IDs that are at most two bytes long.
+Note: This *also* used to use 16 bit numbers.
+However, again, most peers will have <= 128 protocols.
+Worse, peers may want to use multistream as a more general-purpose stream router and may need to repeatedly allocate and then deallocate contextual IDs.
+At the end of the day, it's probably better to just be flexible.

-### Multistream Choose
+### Speculative Stream

-**WARNING:** this may be too complex/magical.
-However, it has some really nice properties.
-We could also go with a more standard I send you a list of protocols and you pick one approach but I'd like to consider this one.

-The multistream/choose protocol allows an initiator to start multiple streams in parallel while telling the receiver to only *act* on one of them.
+The `speculative-stream` protocol allows an initiator to start multiple streams in parallel while telling the receiver to only *act* on one of them.
 This:

 1. Allows us to "negotiate" each stream using the other multistream protocols.